Step One

 Step Seven

-The water used in the process is then fully recycled into the plant.
+The water used in this process is then fully recycled into the plant.